PeraBaja/CodingTracker/README.md

 ## Things to Improve

 - The current UI can be hard to understand.
-Some commands are too verbose, which slows down the habit-tracking process.
+Some commands are too verbose, which slows down the session-tracking process.

 ## Lessons Learned